radhakrishnak/duckduckgo/README.md

-# DuckDuckHack
-## Give back to DuckDuckGo, and help create a better search experience for everyone!
+# DuckDuckHack - Give back to DuckDuckGo, and help create a better search experience for everyone!
-## We love our users, and now you can give back, with DuckDuckHack!

 At DuckDuckGo, our users believe in more answers with fewer clicks.
 Why show a page full of links, when you can show an instant answer!